 - Doing the recommended activities and eating in a mix of local taverns & cute restaurants,

-The cost can increase to EUR 1180 (USD 1290) if you choose to stay in hotels and opt for a different cabin for the cruise tour.
+The cost can increase to EUR 1180 (US 1290) if you choose to stay in hotels and opt for a different cabin for the cruise tour.

 The per person cost for this Croatia itinerary will be:

-- Visits to parks and other activities might amount to EUR 25 (USD 27) per attraction and person.
+- Visits to parks and other activities might amount to EUR 25 (US 27) per attraction and person.

 Christin is a travel blogger, photographer and yogini – currently chasing kiwis in New Zealand.
 She has travelled to 73 countries, lived in 6 of them and enjoys to share her extensive destination knowledge with friends & readers alike.
 She recently documented the NZ Spirit Resolution NYE Festival, a conscious yoga festival in Auckland, New Zealand.
-When she is not planning her next adventures she is available for branding photography, content creation & itinerary design services.
-For enquiries please visit her website www.christintheilig.com and follow her on Instagram via @christintheilig for more travel tips & inspiration.
+When she is not planning her next adventures she is does photography, content creation & itinerary designs.
+Visit her website www.christintheilig.com and follow her on Instagram via @christintheilig for more travel tips & inspiration.